sebmatecho/health_insurance/readme.md

 Also, assuming a traditional threshold of 0.5, this model can be seen as a classification model, so [ROC and AUC](https://developers.google.com/machine-learning/crash-course/classification/roc-and-auc?hl=en) metrics are also used (and thus these were the initial assessment method on Kaggle's original competition).

-The selected model performed consistently higher on all considered metrics (metrics for other considered models are available on notebooks)
+The selected model performed consistently higher on all considered metrics (metrics for other considered models are available on notebooks) and thus was selected for deployment.

 <img src="models/figures/xgboost_finetuned.png" width="900" height="300" />

 ## API
-The model was deployed through a FastAPI API that is hosted on AWS Lambda.
+The model was deployed through a FastAPI API that is hosted on Render.
 The API accepts a JSON file containing the variables for each customer and returns a JSON file containing the ranking score for each customer.
-The API was tested using Pytest, and the tests are included in the repository.
+The API was tested using Pytest.
+Tests are still to be included in the repository.

 ## Project Deployment